Who are the victims? Mother identifies son killed in Ore. stabbing in heart-wrenching post

 “Taliesin gave his life to protect two teenage girls who were being abused.
 I was on the phone when it happened and I heard the hate speech from a white supremacist.
 I told him to get off the phone with me and videotape what was happening so he could send it to police.
 I didn’t mean for him to try to be a hero and get himself killed but he was trying to protect those two teenage girls.
 Taliesin was huge, just look at him, his soul didn’t even fit in his body, so much love.
 Stop the hate, that is the message, stop the hate.
 He had his whole life in front of him.”

 Myrddin's family released a statement about him later Saturday afternoon:

 "Taliesin Myrddin lived a joyous and full life.
 His enthusiasm was infectious.
 We lost him in a senseless act that brought close to home the insidious rift of prejudice and intolerance that is too familiar, too common.
 He was resolute in his conduct [and] respect of all people.
 In his final act of bravery, he held true to what he believed is the way forward.
 He will live in our hearts forever as the just, brave, loving, hilarious and beautiful soul he was.
 We ask that in honor of his memory, we use this tragedy as an opportunity for reflection and change.
 We choose love.
 Safe journey Taliesin.
 We love you."

 Myrddin and another man police have identified as 53-year-old Ricky John Best of Happy Valley were killed Friday afternoon when police say a man named Jeremy Joseph Christian slashed their throats on a MAX train.

-Myrddin and Best had come to the defense of two young Muslim women being harassed by Christian as the train headed toward the Hollywood Transit Station, police say.
+Myrddin and Best had come to the defense of two young women allegedly being harassed by Christian as the train headed toward the Hollywood Transit Station, police say.